Go Back for What We Forgot, 2009

 Bronze and Ceramic work, 2014

-These pieces, made of bronze, mixed media and ceramic are a further exploration into materiality.
+These pieces, made of bronze, mixed media and ceramic are a further exploration into materials.
 I spent 3 months working in West Africa in 2013, and made some very large pieces.
 I also have been continuing to work with the cast form, and in some cases have been adding wood and other materials to the work.